Valerie Smith (academic): Swarthmore College

-Endowment and fundraising

-Swarthmore College has one of the largest endowments in the country.
-During Smith's tenure, the endowment has grown significantly from $1.747 billion in 2016 to $2.72 billion at the end of the 2023 fiscal year.
-In fiscal year 2023, the endowment distributed $111.2 million to support Swarthmore's operating budget, which equated to 55.0% of College operating revenue.
-Swarthmore uses its endowment to, among other things, practice need-blind admission; the college admits students without regard to their financial need and provides loan-free financial aid that meets 100% of a student's demonstrated need.

-On April 6, 2017, Smith announced the "Changing Lives, Changing the World" fundraising campaign intending to raise $450 million.

-In September 2025, Smith was named Swarthmore's inaugural Roy J. and Linda G. Shanker Presidential Chair.

-Academic outreach

-In September 2016, she was profiled by Washington Monthly, where she commented on the minority incarceration debate by rhetorically asking: "How many of the men who are in this facility, or in facilities like it across the country, are there because the educational system failed to engage them intellectually, made them feel unintelligent, less than human?"

-On February 17, 2017, Smith was interviewed by Adam Bryant for The New York Times where she outlined the college's market position, incoming students, and her leadership philosophy: "creating an environment within my leadership team where people feel that they can trust each other and feel confident sharing their ideas."
+She has announced her intent to retire at the conclusion of the 2026-2027 academic year.

 Personal life

 Smith lives in Swarthmore, Pennsylvania.
 She is an emeritus member of the Bates College Board of Trustees, having served from 2004-15.
-Her current board service includes the American Council on Education, PSEG, the Alfred P. Sloan Foundation, and the Bogliasco Foundation.
-Smith previously served on the Board of the National Museum of the American Indian.
+Her current board service includes the American Council on Education, the National Museum of the American Indian, PSEG, the Alfred P. Sloan Foundation, and the Bogliasco Foundation.

 Awards and honors

-Smith has held numerous fellowships, including from the Alphonse G. Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
+Smith has received fellowships from the Alphonse G. Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
 In 2009, Smith won Princeton's President's Award for Distinguished Teaching.
 In 2016, she received an honorary Doctor of Letters degree from Hong Kong Baptist University and delivered a distinguished lecture on "Liberal Arts Education: Challenges and Prospects."
 She is a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.

-In 2024, Smith was awarded the Benjamin Chandler Legacy Award from the Benjamin Mays Black Alumni Association of Bates College and named an Honorary Fellow for life of Harris Manchester College, Oxford University.
+In 2025, she was elected to the American Philosophical Society.

 She has served on the editorial boards of Women's Studies Quarterly, Criticism, and African American Review.